Bitcoin won't steal gold's status as safe haven

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-“Gold gives you a good perspective on things because in reality, long term, it's not the price of gold that goes up,” Peter Schiff, CEO of Westport, Conn.-based Euro Pacific Capital, told FOX Business in March.
-“The price of gold remains constant.
-It's the price of everything else that goes up.”
+“Gold gives you a good perspective on things because in reality, long term, it's not the price of gold that goes up, but the purchasing power of the dollar and every other fiat currencies that goes down,” Peter Schiff, CEO of Westport, Conn.-based Euro Pacific Capital, told FOX Business in March.

 “People like to say 200 years ago, 250 years ago, a man could buy a nice suit for an ounce of gold," he said.
 "And that's the case today.”